openxla/stablehlo/docs/spec_draft.md

 Fills a `result` array with values in increasing order starting from zero along the `iota_dimension` dimension.

-Note: If the dimension size is larger than what the element type's maximum value can hold, an overflow occurs and the behavior is implementation-defined and one of the following:
+Note: For integers, if the dimension size is larger than what the element type's maximum value can hold, an overflow occurs and the behavior is implementation- defined and one of the following:
   * mathematical result modulo $2^n$, where n is the bit width of the result, for unsigned overflow/underflow.
 For signed integer overflow/underflow, wraps the result around the representable range $[-2^{n-1},\ 2^{n-1} - 1]$.